Club y Biblioteca Mariano Moreno

-Club y Biblioteca Mariano Moreno, or simply Mariano Moreno, is an Argentine sports club sited in Moreno, Buenos Aires.
+Club y Biblioteca Mariano Moreno is an Argentine sports club sited in the Moreno district of the homonymous partido in Greater Buenos Aires.
 Although other sports are practised at the club, Mariano Moreno is mostly known for its rugby union team, which currently plays in Primera División A, the second division of the Unión de Rugby de Buenos Aires league system.

-Apart from rugby, other sports practised at the club are field hockey, gymnastics and tennis.
+Apart from rugby, other sports practised at the club are field hockey, gymnastics, and tennis.

 History

 Mariano Moreno was founded on August 30, 1915.

 The club's name was chosen as a tribute to lawyer and journalist Mariano Moreno, who played a decisive role in the Primera Junta, the first Government of Argentina.